-This program is free and open to the public.
-It will be conducted virtually via Zoom.
-To register, click here.
+This program was free and open to the public, and conducted virtually via Zoom.

-Live captioning will be provided for this program by Caption Access.
-Please contact Natalie Sandstrom, Program Coordinator, at email@example.com with any questions.
+Live captioning was provided for this program by Caption Access.

 Louis Massiah is an independent filmmaker who explores historical and political subjects.
 His producing and directing credits include: Trash (1985), The Bombing of Osage Avenue (1986), Cecil B. Moore (1987), W.E.B.
 Du Bois: A Biography in Four Voices (1995), and Louise Alone Thompson Patterson: In Her Own Words (2002).
 He also produced two films for the PBS series, Eyes on the Prize II (1990).
 In addition to his film work, Massiah founded the Scribe Video Center, a West Philadelphia-based media arts organization that provides training and resources to emerging filmmakers and community members in an effort to use film/video as a means for progressive social change.
 He is a recipient of numerous accolades, including a MacArthur Fellowship in 1996.